ceruulean/zdog-scope/public/doc_api.md

 ---
 `.keydown(event)` and `.keyup(event)`

 Handlers to set `canPan` and `isMouseDown` properties while pressing Shift or holding MMB.
-They are not called by default, so they can be registered in the global scope if needed.
+They are not bound by default, so they can be registered in the global scope if needed.
 ```
 window.addEventListener('keydown', (e)=>{
     //do stuff
     scene.keydown(e)
 })
 ```

 ---
 `.addNode(node: Zdog.Item)`

-Adds the Zdog item to the tree and the GhostCanvas.
+Adds the Zdog to the tree.

 ---

 `.updateNode({id: String, options: Object})`

-Updates the Zdog item along with the GhostCanvas.
+Updates the Zdog properties.

 ```
 let updates = {